Why does everyone suddenly want to be a coach?

 But that isn’t enough.

-Underrated advice that should be given to new and aspiring coaches building a practice of their own: be really good.
+My underrated advice that should be given to new and aspiring coaches building a practice of their own?
+Be really good.

 Greatness as a coach is partly based on an innate combination of skills and traits, like empathy, being present, inquisitive, caring but also challenging.
-It’s also from experience and practice hours spent actually coaching.
-It’s about notificing what isn’t being said, and showing up for your clients through thick and thin, being reliable, organised and taking them through a container that will truly allow them to see real results.
+It’s also gained from experience and many practice hours spent actually coaching.
+It’s about noticing what isn’t being said, and it’s in showing up for your clients through thick and thin, being reliable, organised and taking them through a container that will truly allow them to see real results.

 So, am I the most empathetic person you’ll ever meet?
 No.

 What I do bring to the coaching table however is that I’m highly analytical, curious, and have a great read on people.
-Growing up I was always in childcare or friends houses, then moved schools twice following family, learning to start over again, understand my environment and navigate the complexities of human relationships.
+Growing up I was always in childcare or friends houses, then moved schools twice learning to start over again, understand my environment and navigate the complexities of human relationships.
 I lived a life of having to stand up for myself and be seen – and that helps me to be bold, not shy away from difficult conversations and questions.
-On top of this, I rely heavily on my structured and planning nature, and entrepreneurial understanding to bring another layer into the coaching container: business support and consultancy.
+On top of this, I rely heavily on my structured and planning nature, and startup experiences which bring another dimension into the coaching container: business support and consultancy.

-I have a new client within my Unique Contribution programme for example, whose raw talent, ambition, credentials and network are ALL there.
-However, she’s come for my help as so far that hasn’t translated to coaching clients.
+I have a new client for example, whose raw talent, ambition, credentials and network are ALL there.
+However, she’s come for my help as that hasn’t translated to coaching clients, yet.
 In just a few weeks together I have helped assess the ‘gaps’ and create a bespoke plan for her mindset, marketing and sales strategy.
 She’s in conversations with some dream clients and landed a podcast guest slot that is highly influential amongst her client base.

 There’s another implication of the influx of coaches into the industry, which is the charlatan practices and approaches that occur when many people enter an unregulated industry.
 There have been some shake downs in the US amongst what are effectively pyramid schemes of coaches coaching coaches to build their coaching businesses, and when they struggle to sell ‘life coaching’ turn to coaching coaches, too.